MOZGIII/slog-env-cfg/README.md

 ## Usage

-Logging is done to stdout, and configure at runtime via `LOG_FORMAT` environment variable.
+This crate builds an [slog `Drain`](https://docs.rs/slog/2/slog/trait.Drain.html) that writes to stdout.
+It's designed to be easy to use and with sane defaults.
+The format of the log records is configurable at runtime via `LOG_FORMAT` environment variable.

 Possible values for `LOG_FORMAT` are: